 The series begins with "The Legacy of the Elves," a seemingly classic fellowship quest.
 Young Vrenli Hogmaunt inherits a legacy larger than himself: he is to become the guardian of the Book of Wetherid, an artifact that guides the history of an entire continent.
 The companions who gather around Vrenli and the elven ranger Gorathdin are outcasts and exiles.

-Politics, Intrigue, and Alliances of Convenience (Like King's Landing)
+Politics, Intrigue, and Alliances of Convenience

 The second cycle, "The Guardians of the Seven Artifacts", is the part of the series that will most directly appeal to Game of Thrones fans.
 The plot unfolds through numerous parallel perspectives and storylines on completely different continents.

 In the human city of Astinhod, political order crumbles immediately after the death of the Queen.
 What follows are not open, honorable battles—it is treacherous council meetings, blackmail, and murder in the shadows.
 Lady Merdiva ruthlessly manipulates the hesitant Lord Eryndor.
 Aldion and Belmarr fight bitterly for control of the council.
 Every character has their secret agenda; every dialogue carries a devastating second meaning.
-Readers who love Cersei's or Littlefinger's machinations in King's Landing will immediately recognize the toxic dynamics in Astinhod.
+Readers who love Cersei's or Littlefinger's machinations in King's Landing will recognize the toxic dynamics in Astinhod immediately.

 Parallel to this, the Orc shaman Gorzod Graywing in Fallgar forges an alliance based only on coercion, mistrust, and the influence of the demon Xaroth.
 The Gray Dwarves under Brumir Ironfist follow solely their own interests.
 The Undead under Azrakel obey out of fear, not loyalty.
 Prince Sylvian of the Mist Elves blackmails High Commander Elroth of the Glorious Elves to gain political influence.
 This is not a united alliance of evil.
 It is a fragile alliance of convenience that rots from within.